This is Hobbs,

 An Energy Hub at the Heart of the Permian Basin

 Located in southeast New Mexico four miles west of the Texas border, Hobbs is one of the most livable places in the Permian Basin.
-As the largest city in Lea County, Hobbs is the heart of what is now the nation’s No. 1 oil-producing county in 2022.
+As the largest city in Lea County, Hobbs is the heart of what continues to be the nation’s No. 1 oil-producing county.

 Hobbs, New Mexico: Where Energy Flows